kubernetes-hy/kubernetes-hy.github.io/data/part-1/1-first-deploy.md

 “Kubernetes (K8s) is an open-source system for automating deployment, scaling, and management of containerized applications.
 It groups containers that make up an application into logical units for easy management and discovery.” - [kubernetes.io](https://kubernetes.io/)

 A container orchestration system such as Kubernetes is often required when maintaining containerized applications.
 The main responsibility of an orchestration system is the starting and stopping of containers.
 In addition, they offer networking between containers and health monitoring.
-Rather than manually doing `docker run critical-bank-application` every time the application crashes, or restart it if it becomes unresponsive, we want the system to keep the application automatically healthy.
+Rather than manually doing `docker run critical-bank-application` every time the application crashes, or restarting it if it becomes unresponsive, we want the system to keep the application automatically healthy.

-A more familiar orchestration system may be docker-compose, which also does the same tasks; starting and stopping, networking and health monitoring.
+You should already know an orchestration system, _docker compose_, which also takes care of the same tasks; starting and stopping, networking and health monitoring.
 What makes Kubernetes special is the robust feature set for automating all of it.

 Read [this comic](https://cloud.google.com/kubernetes-engine/kubernetes-comic/) and watch the video below to get a fast introduction.
 You may want to revisit these after this part!